awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

 PostgreSQL version 10\.1 includes the following changes:
 + **Declarative table partitioning** – PostgreSQL 10 adds table partitioning to SQL syntax and native tuple routing\.

-+ **Parallel queries** – When you create a new PostreSQL 10\.1 instance, parallel queries are enabled for the `default.postgres10` parameter group\.
++ **Parallel queries** – When you create a new PostgreSQL 10\.1 instance, parallel queries are enabled for the `default.postgres10` parameter group\.
 The parameter [max\_parallel\_workers\_per\_gather](https://www.postgresql.org/docs/10/static/runtime-config-resource.html#GUC-MAX-PARALLEL-WORKERS-PER-GATHER) is set to 2 by default, but you can modify it to support your specific workload requirements\.

-+ **Support for the International Compontents for Unicode \(ICU\)** – You can use the ICU library to provide explicitly versioned collations\.
++ **Support for the International Components for Unicode \(ICU\)** – You can use the ICU library to provide explicitly versioned collations\.
 Amazon RDS for PostgreSQL 10\.1 is compiled with ICU version 60\.2\.
 For more information about ICU implementation in PostgreSQL, see [Collation Support](https://www.postgresql.org/docs/10/static/collation.html)\.
 + **Huge pages** – Huge pages is a feature of the Linux kernel that uses multiple page size capabilities of modern hardware architectures\.
 Amazon RDS for PostgreSQL supports huge pages with a global configuration parameter\.
 When you create a new PostgreSQL 10\.1 instance with RDS, the `huge_pages` parameter is set to `"on"` for the` default.postgres10` parameter group\.
 You can modify this setting to support your specific workload requirements\.
 + **PL/v8 update** – PL/v8 is a procedural language that allows you to write functions in JavaScript that you can then call from SQL\.
 This release of PostgreSQL supports version 2\.1\.0 of PL/v8\.
 + **Renaming of xlog and location** – In PostgreSQL version 10 the abbreviation "xlog" has changed to "wal", and the term "location" has changed to "lsn"\.
 For more information, see [ https://www\.postgresql\.org/docs/10/static/release\-10\.html\#id\-1\.11\.6\.8\.4](https://www.postgresql.org/docs/10/static/release-10.html#id-1.11.6.8.4)\.

-+ **tsearch2 module** – Amazon RDS will continue to provide the `tsearch2` module in PostgreSQL version 10, but will remove it in the next major version release\.
++ **tsearch2 module** – Amazon RDS continues to provide the `tsearch2` module in PostgreSQL version 10, but is to remove it in the next major version release\.
 If your application uses tsearch2 functions update it to use the equivalent functions the core engine provides\.
 For more information about using `tsearch2`, see [tsearch2 module](https://www.postgresql.org/docs/9.6/static/tsearch2.html)\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

+#### PostgreSQL Version 9\.6\.10 on Amazon RDS<a name="PostgreSQL.Concepts.General.version9610"></a>

+PostgreSQL version 9\.6\.10 contains several bug fixes for issues in release 9\.6\.9\.
+For more information on the fixes in 9\.6\.10, see the [PostgreSQL documentation](http://www.postgresql.org/docs/current/static/release-9-6-10.html)\.

+This version includes the following changes:
++ Support for the `pglogical` extension version 2\.2\.0\.
+Prerequisites for using this extension are the same as the prerequisites for using logical replication for PostgreSQL as described in [Logical Replication for PostgreSQL on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.LogicalReplication)\.
++ Support for the `pg_similarty` extension version 2\.2\.0\.
++ An update for the `wal2json` extension to version 01c5c1ec\.
++ An update for the `pg_hint_plan` extension to version 1\.2\.3\.

+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

+#### PostgreSQL Version 9\.6\.9 on Amazon RDS<a name="PostgreSQL.Concepts.General.version969"></a>

+PostgreSQL version 9\.6\.9 contains several bug fixes for issues in release 9\.6\.8\.
+For more information on the fixes in 9\.6\.9, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.6/static/release-9-6-9.html)\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

+This version includes the following changes:
++ The temporary file size limitation is user\-configurable\.
+You require the **rds\_superuser** role to modify the `temp_file_limit` parameter\.
++ Update of the `GDAL` library, which is used by the PostGIS extension\.
+See [Working with PostGIS](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.PostGIS)\.
++ Update of the `ip4r` extension to version 2\.1\.1\.
++ Update of the `pgaudit` extension to version 1\.1\.1\.
+See [Working with the pgaudit Extension](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.pgaudit)\.

+  Update of the `pg_repack` extension to version 1\.4\.3\.
+See [Working with the pg\_repack Extension](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.pg_repack)\.
++ Update of the `plv8` extension to version 2\.1\.2\.

+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

+#### PostgreSQL Version 9\.6\.8 on Amazon RDS<a name="PostgreSQL.Concepts.General.version968"></a>

+PostgreSQL version 9\.6\.8 contains several bug fixes for issues in release 9\.6\.6\.
+For more information on the fixes in 9\.6\.8, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.6/static/release-9-6-8.html)\.
+For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

-For the complete list of extensions supported by Amazon RDS PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.
+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

 #### PostgreSQL Version 9\.6\.6 on Amazon RDS<a name="PostgreSQL.Concepts.General.version966"></a>

 PostgreSQL version 9\.6\.6 contains several bug fixes for issues in release 9\.6\.5\.
 For more information on the fixes in 9\.6\.6, see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.6/static/release-9-6-6.html)\.
 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.

 This version includes the following features:
 + Supports the `orafce` extension, version 3\.6\.1\.
 This extension contains functions that are native to commercial databases, and can be helpful if you are porting a commercial database to PostgreSQL\.For more information about using `orafce` with Amazon RDS, see [Working with the orafce Extension](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.orafce)\.
 + Supports the `prefix` extension, version 1\.2\.6\.
 This extension provides an operator for text prefix searches\.
 For more information about `prefix`, see the [prefix project on GitHub](https://github.com/dimitri/prefix)\.
 + Supports version 2\.3\.4 of PostGIS, version 2\.4\.2 of pgrouting, and an updated version of wal2json\.

-For the complete list of extensions supported by Amazon RDS PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.
+For the complete list of extensions supported by Amazon RDS for PostgreSQL, see [Supported PostgreSQL Features and Extensions](#PostgreSQL.Concepts.General.FeaturesExtensions)\.

 #### PostgreSQL Version 9\.6\.5 on Amazon RDS<a name="PostgreSQL.Concepts.General.version965"></a>